trimclain/ytd/README.md

-# ytd
+# YTD
-YouTube downloader in Python
+YTD is a CLI YouTube downloader written in Python